Using MHA to make MySQL running on Amazon EC2 redundant

 When failing over, set this target to the ID of the EC2 instance to which you want to fail over.

-*Even if you specify an instance ID, the ENI will automatically be linked to that instance, but this is okay.
+*Even if you specify an instance ID, it will automatically become an ENI linked to that instance, but this is okay.

 Change the ENI settings for all target EC2 instances.

-Right-click on the target ENI, click "Change Source/Destination Check" and uncheck Enable.
+Right-click the target ENI, click "Change Source/Destination Check", and uncheck "Enabled".

 Operation check